The new myOUC Account Summary page makes managing your account easier than ever.

-Yes, for PV and commercial thermal programs.
+Yes, for PV program.
 A solar contractor would need to be hired by you to install the required metering equipment.
 Depending on how old the system is, the contractor would need to bring the system up to code so that it can pass OUC's inspection.
 For residential thermal systems, applications must be submitted within 6 months of system installation.
 Visit the How to Apply for Your Home or How to Apply for Your Business section to learn more about the requirements.

 Solar Thermal – an average 40-sq.ft. open loop collector with an 80-gallon tank can cost $4,000 - $5,000.

 Solar Photovoltaic (PV) – around $4 - $6 / watt.
 For example, a 4 kW system can cost $16,000 - $24,000.

 For photovoltaic systems: Yes, you can still take advantage of the monthly production credits.
 For thermal systems: No, participation in OUC’s solar thermal program requires customer’s electric service be provided by OUC.

 1 kW System Production kWh/yr: 1,350